emosbold/taco/README.md

 ## License
 This project is based on [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning),
 which is licensed under the MIT License.
-The modifications for Persian language support are © [YEAR] [YOUR NAME].
+The modifications for Persian language support are © 2022 Adibian.